mez/carnd/P3_behavioral_cloning/writeup_report.md

 * Batch size: 128 (tried 64, 128, 256, 1024)
 * Adam optimizer

-I used keras to do a validation split on 30% of the data and my custom early termination to stop the training when we we reach a validation loss of around 0.03!
+I used Keras to do a validation split on 30% of the data and my custom early termination to stop the training when we we reach a validation loss of around 0.03!

-This model was tiny (52 params!) and we are training it on a 2012 macbook air.
+This model was tiny (52 params!) and we are training it on a 2012 Macbook air.
 ** Note: this is from a previous run without early termination **

 <div align="left">